ncatlab/nlab-content/pages/5527.md

 ### Via exact couples
  {#ViaExactCouples}

-The spectral sequence may alternatively be obtained as the [spectral sequence of an exact coupl](exact+couple#SpectralSequencesFromExactCouples)
+The spectral sequence may alternatively be obtained as the [spectral sequence of an exact couple](exact+couple#SpectralSequencesFromExactCouples)

 $$ D\overset{\varphi}{\to} D \to E \to D $$